SoladrinHub/testrun/README.md

 # testrun
-i want to practice to use git
+i want to practice to use git and be a master in it.